On the Measurability of True Coincidence Summing in the GRIFFIN Spectrometer: Gated Probabilities

-We now look to solving for the probabilities of \textit{gated} gammas, i.e., those in coincidence with a second gamma of interest in a second detector.
+We now look to solving for the probabilities of \textit{gated} gamma-rays, i.e., those in coincidence with a second GOI in a second detector.
 Gates are often used in gamma spectroscopy to select from certain decay paths, calculate branching ratios, and calculate efficiencies.
-We extend the formalism for the singles probabilities derived above as follows.
-The first difference we must account for here is the requirement of two gammas needing to be specified.
-For the singles we could easily address the single gamma of choice with the indices of the matrix, for the gated gammas this would lead to having to derive a rank 4 tensor where all possible gates and observed gamma probabilities are given.
-To avoid this most likely unwieldy pursuit, we instead select the general gate before hand and then calculate the probability matrix for that gate.
-We again start by deriving some initial probabilities that are functions of the efficiencies.
+The formalism is extended to gated probabilities as follows.
+The first difference that must be accounted for here is the requirement of two gamma-rays needing to be specified.
+For the singles, one could easily address the single gamma of choice with the indices of the matrix, for the gated gamma-rays this would lead to having to derive a rank 4 tensor where all possible gates and observed gamma probabilities are given.
+To avoid this most likely unwieldy pursuit, the general gate is selected before hand and then the probability matrix for that gate is calculated.
+Again, this process starts by deriving some initial probabilities that are functions of the efficiencies:

-The above is the probability for $\gamma_{ij}$ to deposit its full energy in any detector besides the detector that contains the gamma gate.
-When deriving the probability matrices for the gated gammas the entire matrix will have a factor of the probability for full detection of the gate.
-The gate probabilities will come from the $A$ matrix to allow for the events where a summing in to the gate occurs.
-For a given gate $\gamma_{kl}$ we may separate the gammas above and below this transition.
-The probability matrix that would be given for all gammas in coincidence with this gate gamma is a partitioned with the non zero elements making up two block matrices centered on the diagonal and separated by the indices of the gate.
-For example, for $n=5$ with a gate on $\gamma_{32}$ or on $\gamma_{41}$ we would have the following form for our probability matrices.
+The above is the probability for $E_{ij}$ to be detected (by either the true gamma or summing-in) in any detector besides the detector that contains the gamma $\gamma_{gate}$ that is gated on.
+When deriving the probability matrices for the gated gamma-rays the entire matrix will have a factor of the probability for full detection of $\gamma_{gate}$.
+For a given gate $\gamma_{kl}$ the gamma-rays above and below this transition may be separated.
+The probability matrix that would be given for all gamma-rays in coincidence with this gate gamma is a partitioned matrix with the non zero elements making up two block matrices centered on the diagonal and separated by the indices of the gate.
+For example, for $n=5$ with a gate on $\gamma_{32}$ or on $\gamma_{41}$, the probability matrices would have the following form:

-We can therefore separate the gated probability matrix into a direct sum of strictly square lower triangular matrices (and the zero matrix $0$ if the indices for the gate are not consecutive) where the subscript denotes their dimension.
+One can therefore separate the gated probability matrix into a direct sum of strictly square lower triangular matrices (and the zero matrix $0$ if the indices for the gate are not consecutive) where the subscript denotes their dimension.

-For $Y^{(4,1})$,
+For $Y^{(4,1)}$,